adkelley/prolog-starter/README.md

 To convert this template to your own project:
 1. Replace the word *starter* with the name of your main program in both `Makefile` and `load.pl`.
-2. Replace `src/starter.pl` with your own main program.
+2. Replace `src/starter.pl` and `src/substarter.pl` with your own main program.
-3. Replace `src/starter.plt` with your own main program and write some tests.
+3. Replace `src/starter.plt` and `src/substarter.plt` with your own tests.
 4. Use `make <target>` where `<target>` is either `test`, `cov` or `repl`, to compile and run your program.

 ## License